Amalgamator/EVE-Caravanserai/README.md

 - When the user wants to select new structures/stations as source and destination, we now use a page refresh.
 This could be made user-friendly by adding a deselect button of sorts.
 - We want a filter for meta levels ('show only T1' or 'show T1 up to deadspace' or 'no deadspace and officer')
+- Easier pagination / page navigation in results.
+- Ability to type and go to the page in the page/pages info blurb.
+Repeat above and below results.
+- Data legend redesign.

+# Known Issues

+- Remnant/exotic skin items not classified under the normal skin item group still appearing